jumorroni/XP-likes-vs-dislikes/NOTES.md

 Pomodoro 1:
 - Create project and make it run
-- Create a test: "should return "Nothing" if a list is empty"
+- Create a test: 'should return "Nothing" if a list is empty'
+- Make it fail
+- Make prod code

+Pomodoro 2:
+- Create a test: 'should return "Like" if button is 0'
 - Make it fail
 - Make prod code